 Complete 100% Grass Fed Whey Protein

-When looking for a good protein powder, non-vegans typically start with whey.
+When looking for the best protein powder, non-vegans typically start with whey.
 Deciding what separates a good whey protein powder from lower quality products is a simple matter.
 The first step is to find one that isn’t choked with processed ingredients, and APS Grass Fed Whey Protein is a great place to start.

 The protein powder has just six ingredients, each of them passing the pronunciation test (you know – if you can’t pronounce it, you probably shouldn’t eat it).
 Now, as a nutritionist, I can probably pronounce more ingredients than the average person, but I also know what they are.
 All the ingredients in this product are simple and natural.